aethxrn/novae-01/README.md

-# Novae-01
+# novae-01
- a game made by me
+ a small game made by me